lizardlynx/bitcoin_value_visualizer/README.md

 * starting point;
 * ending point.

-it allows to show which exactly period of time where the bitcoin was changing user wnats to see.
+it allows to show which exactly period of time where the bitcoin was changing user wants to see.

 User can also choose:
 * currency.